dronetag/drone-scanner/README.md

 <img src="assets/images/icon.png" width="96" />

 # Drone Scanner
 Drone Scanner is an application for scanning surroundings for data broadcasted by Unmanned Aerial Vehicle, such as identification and location.
-It gathers the data and presents them to user on map.
+It gathers the data and presents them to the user on a map.

 Drone Scanner can track all the nearby flights over Direct Remote ID standards.
 Browse real-time data about drones on a detailed map highlighting specific flying space zones.

 The application is inspired by [OpenDroneID Android receiver application](https://github.com/opendroneid/receiver-android).
 In contrast to the OpenDroneID application, DroneScanner is multiplatform.
 DroneScanner offers refreshed design as well as more features, such as drone labeling and tracking, or exporting data to CSV format.

-For more in-depth description, refer to documentation folder.
+For a more in-depth description, refer to the [documentation](./docs/) folder.

 ## Documentation Contents